CDT Day 47: Modoc Ridge to I-15(Lima, MT) – Sunset Ridge Cowboy Camp to Frozen Dew Trespass Camp

 Finishing off the ridge was easy work, though my cold knees felt a little crunchy before warming up.
 Soon we were out of the cloud again, Spice on the Montana side of the fence, me in Idaho.
 A few miles and a fence climb later, we were both on a dirt road, looking at a flat seven miles to town.

-We picked up another hiker on our way, Wallace, who frustrated me by eating not one, but two tortillas filled with peanut butter, chocolate chips, and honey.
+We picked up another hiker on our way, Wallace, who frustrated me by eating not one, but two tortillas filled with peanut butter, chocolate chips, and honey while we made our acquaintances.
 Just cruel and unfair treatment to make me watch that.

 Though the wind blasted in our faces, we made it to I-15 in time for the 11:30am shuttle into Lima.
 Crossing under the interstate, I was reminded of the tunnel under the very same one on the PCT four years ago.
 A long way away, time, space, and personally.